Will-Helliwell/Oystercard/README.md

 # Other Contributors

-This project was written over a series of 5 days pairing with other students.
+This project was written over a series of 5 days pairing with other students:
+- Will Dixon
+- Ara Cho
+- Irina Giosanu
+- Lisa Bardelli